 - Total time: 2h 30min

 - Difficulty: Intermediate

-Be careful with the meringue layer of the cake.
-If you overbake it, it will dry out and crumble once you try to cut it in half.
-This cake needs to be chilled over night before cutting and serving.
+Take care with the cake’s meringue layer.
+If you overbake it, it will dry out and crumble when cut in half.
+Before cutting and serving, this cake should be chilled overnight.

 For the Meringue layers.